Microsoft Talisman: Disappearance

 As a result of these changes, Talisman never became a commercial product.
 Cirrus Logic and Samsung both gave up on the system some time in 1997, leading Microsoft to abandon plans to release Escalante in 1997, and to external observers it appeared the entire project was dead.

 There was a brief rebirth soon after, however, when Fujitsu claimed to be working on a single-chip implementation that would be available in 1998, with rumors of similar projects at S3 Graphics and ATI Technologies.
 None of these systems ever shipped and Talisman was quietly killed.
 This was much to the delight of the 3rd party graphics accelerator vendors, as well as the people within Microsoft that supported them in the market with DirectX.

 Legacy

 Nevertheless, several of the ideas pioneered in the Talisman system have since become common in most accelerators.
 In particular, texture compression is now widely used.
 On more recent cards, compression has also been used on the z-buffers to reduce memory demands while sorting the display.
-The idea of using "chunks" to sort the display has also been used in a small number of cards, referred to as tile based rendering, but it only become competitive in the desktop space much later, with the release of NVidia's Maxwell-based GPUs in 2014.
+The idea of using "chunks" to sort the display has also been used in a small number of cards, referred to as tile based rendering.
 Many graphics processors specifically designed for mobile devices (such as cell phones) employ a tile-based approach.
 Only the one key idea of Talisman, asking for updates to geometry only "when needed", has not been attempted since.